 Conservation areas typically cover the older parts of towns and villages, which have historic characters that are important to conserve for present and future generations.
 There are currently 29 conservation areas in Craven (outside the Yorkshire Dales National Park).
 Their boundaries are shown on the Policies Map of the Craven Local Plan and on the Council's online mapping web-page.

 Please contact us if you need confirmation as to whether or not a property falls within one of these conservation areas.
 Information about conservation areas within the Yorkshire Dales National Park can be obtained from the Yorkshire Dales National Park Authority.

 Planning requirements are different in conservation areas, in recognition of their special historic or architectural interest, and permission is required for demolition, carrying out work on trees and for some small-scale proposals that would normally be 'permitted development'.
 Further information is available on the Conservation advice web-page.

 Conservation area appraisals

 Conservation area boundaries have changed since 2008.
-Updated maps are available on our Craven District Local Plan webpage.
+Updated boundaries are shown on the Policies Map of the Craven Local Plan.

-The council intends to carry out public consultation on the draft conservation area appraisals and potential new conservation areas following submission of the New local plan.
+The Council intends to carry out public consultation on the draft conservation area appraisals and potential new conservation areas at the earliest opportunity.